Registration is now open for this year’s LEAD Local Leadership Summit held in conjunction with the Old Orchard Beach Camp Meetings, July 28 – Aug 4.

 The teaching and conversations that will take place will equip, inspire, challenge, and encourage any Salvationist to go deeper into their faith, and to live out the Kingdom of God in new ways in their communities.
 This year’s LEAD Summit will be a chance for current and emerging leaders to receive specialized training, and participate in engaging discussion based workshops in several major tracks.
 Potential delegates will have the option of selecting two tracks in which they will participate throughout the week.
 Click the Track Description tab above for more details.

 Breakfast, lunch, and suite-style lodging at the University of New England is all covered for the ridiculously low cost of $100.
 Don’t miss out on what will be a great time of learning, growth, and fun!
-Click the Registration tab above for information about how to sign up.
+Click the Registration tab above for, or HERE for information about how to sign up.

 “Like” us on Facebook for conference updates and awesome content: